 Shaw Academy teaches Scratch – a high-level programming language specially developed for kids to start coding with.

-At the beginning you’ll get familiar with the fundamentals of coding, then by short stories and games, you can start to create your very first own project.
+In the beginning, you’ll get familiar with the fundamentals of coding, then by short stories and games, you can start to create your very first own project.

 The lessons introduce the basic coding methods by creative tasks – in Scratch, you can “draw” codes by moving blocks of program codes, and by playing with these elements you’ll acquire analytical thinking skills as well.